Carly Simon: 2000–2002: The Bedroom Tapes, departure from Arista, and Christmas album

 On May 16, 2000, Simon released her 18th studio album, The Bedroom Tapes.
 Largely written and recorded at home in her bedroom while she was recuperating from her health problems of the previous couple of years, it was Simon's first album of original songs since Letters Never Sent, nearly six years earlier.
 The Bedroom Tapes peaked at only No. 90 on the Billboard 200, but received widespread critical acclaim.
 AllMusic wrote that Simon was "as raw as she was on 1975's Playing Possum, and just as sweet as 1987's Coming Around Again, but Simon is fresh.
 Although in her mid-fifties, she is still a charmer."
-Writing for Billboard Magazine, Steve Baltin called the album "A feast for fans of intelligent, richly crafted pop music", while People wrote that the album "unfolds like a one-woman show", calling it a "Boffo performance."
+Writing for Billboard, Steve Baltin called the album "A feast for fans of intelligent, richly crafted pop music", while People wrote that the album "unfolds like a one-woman show", calling it a "Boffo performance."
 The opening track, "Our Affair", was remixed by Richard Perry and featured on the soundtrack album of the 2000 film Bounce, starring Gwyneth Paltrow and Ben Affleck.